isabelc/Max-Quantity-For-WC-Shops/readme.txt

 == Installation ==

-1. Download the plugin file (`.zip`).
-2. In your WordPress dashboard, go to "Plugins -> Add New", and click "Upload".
+1. In your WordPress dashboard, go to Plugins –> Add New.
-3. Upload the plugin file and activate it.
+2. Search for "WooCommerce Max Quantity" to find the plugin.
+3. When you see "WooCommerce Max Quantity", click "Install Now" to install the plugin.
+4. Click "Activate" to activate the plugin.
-4. Go to WooCommerce -> Settings -> Products tab.
+5. Go to WooCommerce -> Settings -> Products tab.
 Click "Inventory".
 Scroll down to "Maximum Quantity Limit Per Product".
 Set your desired limit there.

 == Frequently Asked Questions ==